QuantConnect/Documentation/03-Algorithm-Reference/12-historical-data.rst

        Minute

 History is returned in TradeBars by default, but for Futures, Crypto and Options QuoteBars are also available.
-To request data as `QuoteBars <https://www.quantconnect.com/docs/algorithm-reference/handling-data#Handling-Data-QuoteBars>`_ you must specify the type in the query.
+To request data as :ref:`QuoteBars <algorithm-reference-handling-data-quotebars>` you must specify the type in the query.

 .. tabs::